 They appointed a CXO, Alicia Boler-Davis, that reports directly into the CEO.
 And we set about really mapping everything against the customer journey.
 Asking ourselves what good or what value this brings to the customer?
 As opposed to ‘just doing it’, as we did in the past.
 Identifying the pain points the customer has along the customer journey and eliminating those gaps.

-It has to become part of that organisational culture.
+It has to become part of that organizational culture.
 You have to have that change in your culture and you have to have that focus on the customer in the culture, otherwise you’re not going to fix this."

 For GM, it was balancing their actual KPIs from almost 100% inward-looking measures to much more customer-centric measures.